Restrictive Feeding Practices

 For instance, when your child goes to a party and he hovers around the food table, eating as much as he can.
 Or, when she seems overly excited by sweets and treats.

-Ultimately, restrictive feeding practices can undermine your child’s sense of appetite and his ability to regulate his eating.
+Ultimately, restrictive feeding practices can undermine your child’s sense of appetite and the ability to regulate his eating.

-In a nutshell, restriction can cause all sorts of problems with eating.
+In a nutshell, food restriction can cause all sorts of problems with eating.

 Choosing what you feed your children will always be important to his ultimate health.
 What we feed really matters.